sundhar-velmurugan/social-media-app/log.md

 ### User authentication and login
 * Same logic as registration, except the `name` property is not necessary
 * Check if the user exists and if the password matches, if condition passes then JWT is sent as a response

+# Date 11-11-2019
+## Profile API Routes

+### Creating a Profile model
+* Before creating routes and APIs for profile, a model needed to be created
+* Profile model created in `/models/Profile.js`